-- 4. In 1994, when the international community met in Cairo at the International Conference on Population and Development, an estimated 5.7 billion people were living on the planet.
-At that time, nearly 84 million people were being added to the world's population annually.
-According to United Nations projections available at the time, the world's population was expected to grow by 87 million annually for the following 25 years.
-Whereas it had taken 123 years for the world's population to grow from 1 billion to 2 billion, it was projected at the time of the Cairo Conference that only 11 years would be required for the increase from 5 billion to 6 billion. - 5.
-In 2014, the twentieth anniversary of the Conference, the world's population has already surpassed 7 billion a number reached in 2011 even though it took a little longer than predicted in 1994, as population growth over the past 20 years has been slightly slower than expected.
-Between 2010 and 2014, the world's population grew at a rate of 1.2 per cent per annum, significantly below the 1.5 per cent per annum around the time of the Cairo Conference (see table 1 and figure I).
-At the beginning of 2014, the world's population was estimated at 7.2 billion, with approximately 82 million being added every year and roughly a quarter of this growth occurring in the least developed countries.
-On its current trajectory, the world's population is expected to reach 8.1 billion in 2025 and 9.6 billion in 2050. - 6.
-While the absolute size of the world's population has grown substantially since the Cairo Conference, the annual increase in that population has been declining since the late 1960s.
-By 2050, it is expected that the world's population will be growing by 49 million people per year, more than half of whom will live in the least developed countries.
-Currently, of the 82 million people added to the world's population every year, 54 per cent are in Asia and 33 per cent in Africa.
-By 2050, however, more than 80 per cent of the global increase will take place in Africa, with only 12 per cent in Asia.
+- 4. In 1994, when the international community met in Cairo, there were an estimated 5.7 billion people living on the planet.
+At that time, nearly 84 million persons were being added to the world's population annually.
+According to United Nations' projections available at the time, world population was expected to continue to grow by 87 million annually for the next 25 years.
+Whereas it had taken 123 years for world population to grow from 1 to 2 billion, it was projected at the time of the Cairo conference that only 11 years would be required for the increase from 5 to 6 billion. - 5.
+In 2014, at the twentieth anniversary of the ICPD, world population has already surpassed seven billion, reached in 2011, even though it took a little longer than predicted in 1994, as population growth over the last 20 years has been slightly slower than was expected.
+Between 2010 and 2014, world population grew at a rate of 1.2 per cent per annum, significantly below the 1.5 per cent per annum around the time of the Cairo conference (table 1, figure 1).
+At the beginning of 2014, world population was estimated to be 7.2 billion, with approximately 82 million people being added to the world population every year and roughly a quarter of this growth occurring in the least developed countries.
+On its current trajectory, the population of the world is expected to reach 8.1 billion in 2025 and 9.6 billion in 2050. - 6.
+While the absolute size of world population has grown substantially since the Cairo conference, the annual increase in world population has been declining since the late 1960s.
+By 2050, it is expected that world population will be growing by 49 million people per year, more than half of whom will be added to the least developed countries.
+Currently, of the 82 million people being added to the world's population every year, 54 per cent are in Asia and 33 per cent are in Africa.
+By 2050, however, over 80 per cent of the global increase will take place in Africa, with only 12 per cent in Asia.